naikus/webapp-starter/README.md

 # WepApp Starter
 This project is organized  as a npm [workspace](https://docs.npmjs.com/cli/v7/using-npm/workspaces).
-This is a monorepo for two projects as they will likely be deployed together.
+This is a monorepo for two projects.

 ```bash
 ./server